-From all this I was able to stand back up again, and support myself — gaining a better understanding of myself, and what I needed to do to remain empowered and strong while living in a foreign country.
+From everything I experienced as a US citizen in Austria, I was able to stand back up again and support myself — to gain a better understanding of myself and what I needed to do to remain empowered and strong while living in a foreign country.

-Below I share with you 5 points that I followed, and I hope that you too will find the inner strength and happiness while living in another country.
+Below, I share 5 points that I recommend to gain inner strength and happiness while living in another country.
 Enjoy!

 1. Plan Ahead

-Make sure you gather all the essential information prior to moving to the foreign country, so that you will be prepared and the culture shock will not be so intense.
+Ensure you gather all this information before moving to a foreign country so that the culture shock will not be so intense.

 2. Find and Connect with a Community

-No matter if you are moving into a foreign country alone or with family, finding a familiar community is important.
-This ensures that you have a place to go to, where you can connect with and meet others in the same boat as you.
-It is helpful to meet with those who have experience in the foreign country and are willing to help answer additional questions, or lend an ear for any complaints you may have.
+Whether you are moving into a foreign country alone or with family, finding your community is crucial.
+You’ll have a place to connect with and meet others in the same boat as you.
+Plus, finding the right people can help answer your questions or lend an ear for any complaints you may have.

 The community can be online or in person.
-Facebook has one of the best platforms for expat groups, as well as Meetup.com.
-Connecting specifically to a group you are comfortable in may just be the medicine you need, and if you can’t find one in your area, start one yourself!
-You may be surprised by the growth and support you will receive.
+Facebook and Meetup are two of the best platforms for international groups.
+Connecting specifically to a group you are comfortable in may be the medicine you need, and if you can’t find one in your area, start one yourself!
+You could be surprised by the growth and support you will receive.

-A crucial point within this is to never isolate yourself when you’re in a foreign country.
-Depression and anxiety are emotions that can easily take over the more you isolate yourself from the outside world.
+A crucial point is never to isolate yourself when you’re in a foreign country.
+Depression and anxiety are emotions that can easily take over the more you separate yourself from the outside world.
 So stay active — physically meet people and attend events — not only will you feel a sense of belonging, but you will be more grounded and emotionally stable.
 Hey, it was even mentioned in a Ted talk that you live longer when you’re part of a community!

-When you’re living in a foreign country, if may feel like your feet have been uprooted from the ground and you have to start all over in creating a new routine and a new way of life for yourself.
-You will encounter situations and people that may set you off emotionally and you may have a difficult time dealing with all “the new” especially since you left the old and comfortable.
+When you’re living in a foreign country, you have to start creating a new routine and a new way of life for yourself.
+You will encounter situations and people that may set you off emotionally and have difficulty dealing with all “the new,” especially since you left the old and comfortable.

-Always make sure your health and well-being is priority number one.
-Ensure you are eating nutritiously, and take the necessary supplements you need to keep yourself stable.
-Exercise is also supportive, and you can make a weekly challenge for yourself to explore a new part of town, or walk a new path.
-Really have fun and get to know the area you’re living in, and it can be great to discover new cafes, shops and restaurants!
+Always make sure your health and well-being are number one.
+Ensure you eat nutritiously and take the necessary supplements to keep yourself stable.
+Exercise is also supportive – you can start a weekly walk challenge and explore a new part of town or path.
+Have fun and get to know the area you’re living in, as it can be great to discover new cafes, shops, and restaurants!

-Also, blogging and journaling about your experiences is an incredibly supportive tool you can use for yourself.
-Track and express your joys, your concerns, and your discoveries with your words and photos.
-A few months down the line, you can go back to your old writings and photos, and see how much you’ve learned and changed.
+Also, journaling about your experiences is an incredibly supportive tool you can use for yourself.
+Track and express your joys, concerns, and discoveries with your words and drawings.
+A few months down the line, you can go back to your old writings and see how much you’ve learned and grown.

-Make sure that you end your rants and complaints with solutions on how you will empower yourself from them.
-If you continue to complain about your foreign country experiences, you are going to feel helpless.
-That attitude will stay with you, and will affect your work and your communication with people.
+Make sure that you end your rants and complaints with solutions to empower yourself from them.
+If you continue to complain about your foreign country’s experiences, you will feel helpless.
+That attitude will stay with you and affect how you live and express yourself every day.

-Living in a foreign country can be tough, but if you empower yourself with the reminder that there is a solution to every problem, you’ll know you can get through anything!
+Living in a foreign country can be challenging, but if you empower yourself with the reminder that there is a solution to every problem, you’ll know you can get through anything!